utunga/cs-content-api/query_content_{}.md

     "ratingsCommentTitle": "",
     "body": ""
 }
 ```

 1.x Review of various content schemas

 There are 48 templates in the old site, most of which we will just abandon, but a few we will want to port across.
 Per the discussion above, we will want to preserve the schema of written analyst content but can specify new schema for the new sections.
-A quick review of the two categories, relative to existing &#039;template types&#039; follows.
+A quick review of the two categories, relative to existing 'template types' follows.

 **Consider keeping content in some form - porting across**

 ```
 { "Analyst written articles": [
 "AnalysisTemplate", "WWTemplate", "MCTemplate", "ArticleTemplate", "TearsheetTemplate", "FundamentalsTearsheetTemplate", "PrivateWealthSheetTemplate", "FundPrivateWealthSheetTemplate", "CREWealthSheetTemplate", "SingleColSheetTemplate", "SingleColTearsheetTemplate", "UnchainedTearsheetTemplate" ], "Other written content": ["StaffProfileTemplate (see above)","ContactTemplate","LegalPageTemplate"]}
 ```

 **Assume content can be ignored - not relevant to new design**

 ```
   {"Home Page Templates":["EuroMarketsTemplate", "StaticPageTemplate", "MarketingHomeTemplate", "HighYieldTemplate", "MarketViewsTemplate", "ForgotPasswordTemplate", "MunicipalsTemplate", "EmergingMarketsTemplate", "RatingsHomeTemplate", "SectorHomeTemplate", "SectorPerformanceTemplate", "TearsheetsTemplate", "HYHomeTemplate", "EuroHYHomeTemplate", "ResearchHomeTemplate", "SovereignsTemplate", "StrategyTemplate"],

 "Misc Content":["NewSubWelcomeTemplate", "AnnouncementsTemplate", "OneColStaticPageTemplate", "OurTeamTemplate", "ProductMarketingTemplate", "TopReadArticlesTemplate", "TourPageTemplate", "TwoColStaticPageTemplate"],